Lesli-Anderson/MART-441/HW13/README.md

 I really enjoyed this week.
 I found the pace and video parts to be very helpful for my understanding.

 I tried to work with a walking piece of cake but it wouldn't display correctly.
-I also tried to use a cupcake "cake" as the bomb.
-Every time I have tried to manipulate this outside of what was done through the tutorials I have made errors and I get a glowing green box.
+I also tried to use a cupcake "cake" as the bomb, which I was able to get to work correctly.

 I am excited to play with this more.
 I am confused as to why the changed files display differently.